 Please bring a day pack - a small backpack for carrying things needed during the day.
-On the first day, pack your day pack with any medications you are bringing, water bottle and a swimsuit and towel.
+On the first day, pack your daypack with any medications you are bringing, a water bottle, a swimsuit, and a towel.

 The weather varies at all of our camps.
 Please plan ahead, and check out the forecast near camp!
 Nights can be cold even on the hottest days.
 Please pack enough clothes for your camper's entire stay as our camps' laundry facilities cannot accommodate campers' personal items.